christopher-gomez/twitter-bot-manager/README.md

 });
 ```

-Again, you have access to the bot's `oauth` token in this function, so you can make requests to Twitter API if you please.
+Again, you have access to the bot's `oauth` token in this function, so you can make requests to the Twitter API if you please.

 #### Manage Multiple Bots